MicrosoftDocs/visualstudio-docs/docs/containers/container-build.md

 ms.author: ghogen
 ms.date: 03/15/2021
 ms.technology: vs-container-tools
-ms.topic: conceptual
+ms.topic: how-to
 ---
-# How Visual Studio builds containerized apps
+# How to customize Docker containers in Visual Studio

  [!INCLUDE [Visual Studio](~/includes/applies-to-version/vs-windows-only.md)]

-Whether you're building from the Visual Studio IDE, or setting up a command-line build, you need to know how Visual Studio uses the Dockerfile to build your projects.
-For performance reasons, Visual Studio follows a special process for containerized apps.
-Understanding how Visual Studio builds your projects is especially important when you customize your build process by modifying the Dockerfile.
+You can customize your container images by editing the Dockerfile that Visual Studio generates when you add Docker support to your project.
+Whether you're building a customized container from the Visual Studio IDE, or setting up a command-line build, you need to know how Visual Studio uses the Dockerfile to build your projects.
+You need to know such details because, for performance reasons, Visual Studio follows a special process for building and running containerized apps that isn't obvious from the Dockerfile.

+Suppose you want to make a change in the Dockerfile and see the results in both debugging and in production containers.
+In that case, you can add commands in the Dockerfile to modify the base stage.
+See [Modify the container image for debugging and production](#modify-the-container-image-for-debugging-and-production).
+But, if you want to make a change only when debugging, but not production, then you should create another stage, and use the `DockerfileFastModeStage` build setting to tell Visual Studio to use that stage for debug builds.
+See [Modify the container image only for debugging](#modify-the-container-only-for-debugging).

+This article explains the Visual Studio build process for containerized apps in some detail, then it contains information on how to modify the Dockerfile to affect both debugging and production builds, or just for debugging.

+## Multistage build

 When Visual Studio builds a project that doesn't use Docker containers, it invokes MSBuild on the local machine and generates the output files in a folder (typically `bin`) under your local solution folder.
 For a containerized project, however, the build process takes account of the Dockerfile's instructions for building the containerized app.
 The Dockerfile that Visual Studio uses is divided into multiple stages.
 This process relies on Docker's *multistage build* feature.

-## Multistage build

 The multistage build feature helps make the process of building containers more efficient, and makes containers smaller by allowing them to contain only the bits that your app needs at run time.
 Multistage build is used for .NET Core projects, not .NET Framework projects.